What Exactly is a PDF?

-We often assume we know what a PDF is, but it's rarely explained in detail.
-This article aims to provide a clear and straightforward understanding of PDFs without getting too technical.
-We'll cover the basics, including the internal structure of a PDF and why it's still such a popular format.
-So, let's begin!
+We often assume we know what a PDF is, but it is rarely explained in detail.
+This article provides a clear and simple overview of PDFs without getting too technical.
+We will cover the basics, including the internal structure of a PDF and why it is still such a popular format.
+Let’s get started.

 Definition

 PDF stands for Portable Document Format.
 It’s an electronic document format designed to look and function like paper documents.
-The term "portable" indicates that a PDF should appear the same regardless of where or how it is viewed.
+The term "portable" means that a PDF should appear the same no matter where or how it is viewed.

 History